 Checking in on workers

-Finally, supervisors and managers should keep an eye on their employees to quickly recognize when/if any individuals are suffering symptoms of heat-related illnesses.
-Whenever necessary, provide prompt medical attention to any workers showing these symptoms.
-Additionally, monitor the weather reports daily and reschedule any strenuous outdoor tasks to periods of the day when the heat and humidity are not at their peak.
-Strenuous work creates internal heat from muscular contractions, which contributes to the heat load on a worker, so if work cannot be rescheduled, expectations for the physical activity of workers must be lowered.
-Continue to evaluate work practices to minimize the exertion and environmental heat stress workers must endure.
+Additionally, monitor the weather reports daily and reschedule strenuous outdoor tasks to cooler parts of the day whenever possible.
+Strenuous work generates internal heat from muscular activity, increasing the overall heat load on the body.
+If work cannot be rescheduled, expectations for the physical activity of workers should be adjusted.
+Continue to evaluate work practices to minimize both the exertion and environmental heat.

 Reduce Risk this Summer with Loss Control Services from AmTrust Financial